 - Other meat.
 Use this marinade recipe on beef or lamb steaks!

 Step 1: Marinate the pork steaks overnight or for at least a few hours with salt, black pepper, garlic, olive oil, lemon juice and rosemary.
-Heat a cast iron skillet on the stove over medium-high heat.
+Heat a cast-iron skillet on the stove over medium-high heat.

 Recipe FAQs

-Yes, pork loin steaks can be frozen for later use.
+Yes!
 Wrap them tightly in plastic wrap or aluminum foil, place them in a freezer bag, and store them in the freezer for up to 3-4 months.
 Thaw them in the refrigerator overnight before cooking.

-Sarah's Top Tips
+Sarah's Top Tips for Juicy Pork

 - Only flip them once.
 I follow this rule for all steaks and burgers alike.
 Allow all the pork steaks to cook for 4-5 minutes, flip to the second side and cook for another 4 minutes until golden brown.